Plenary Faculty and Discussants

 Indigenous scholar, Consultant and Advocate

-I am of Indigenous Nahua and Maya descent of the highlands of Chiapas, Mexico.
-My work intersects Indigenous studies, cultural psychology, and contemplative studies.
-I investigate the embodied experience of … MORE
+Yuria Celidwen, PhD, is of Indigenous Nahua and Maya descent from the highlands of Chiapas, Mexico.
+Her research examines the experience of self-transcendence in Indigenous contemplative traditions wide-reaching, and how … MORE

 Pumla Gobodo-Madikizela is Professor and Research Chair for Historical Trauma and Transformation at Stellenbosch University.
 Her work focuses mainly on two strands of research: exploring intergenerational repercussions of oppression and … MORE